 The cavity used in CRDS is also called a resonator because only light of the right frequencies can resonate with the cavity and build up in the cavity.
 In the simplest analysis, the governing equation for the propagating frequencies in a planar cavity can be found by trying to fit a standing wave into the cavity.
-Since the mirrors are near lossless, the boundary condition at the mirror must correspond to a nodal point in the standing wave.
+Since the mirrors are near lossless,

+Table 1.
+Transition parameters for the B I 249.848 nm transition.14 the boundary condition at the mirror must correspond to a nodal point in the standing wave.
 These conditions give rise to Eq.
-(5),18 where v_q is the frequency of the q-th resonance mode and can only be certain discrete values in a perfectly lossless
+(5), 18